 August 2015: We have several lightweight bell Conns in stock with both open wrap and traditional wrap F-attachments.
 The models available above in the drop down menu are all Eastlake 88H models, and they are tested and approved by us.
 One 88HT here is especially good, and it is the benchmark for testing against other trombones.
 I will be sad to see this one sell, though some player is going to be very happy.

 The summer of 2015 Conn-Selmer decided it was time to move 88H production from Eastlake, Ohio to Elkhart Indiana.
 You can tell the new Elkhart models by the more ornate bell engraving, which looks very nice.
-However, we feel there are some assembly and performance issues with the new models, and we will wait to represent those until such time that we feel they are as good as the Eastlake models we offer now.
+However, there are some assembly and performance issues with the new models, and we will wait to represent those until such time that we feel they are as good as the Eastlake models we have offered.